Pagination Directive

 dir-paginate

-• expression Under the hood, this directive delegates to the ng-repeat directive, so the syntax for the expression is exactly as you would expect.
+directive, so the syntax for the expression is exactly as you would expect.
 See the ng-repeat docs for the full rundown.
-This means that you can also use any kind of filters you like, etc.
+This means that you can also use any kind of filters you like, etc. -

-• pagination-id (optional) Used to group together the dir-paginate directive with a corresponding dir-pagination-controls when you need more than one pagination instance per page.
-See the section below on setting up multiple instances.
+(optional) Used to group together the dir-paginate directive with a corresponding dir-pagination-controls when you need more than one pagination instance per page.
+See the section below on setting up multiple instances. -

 dir-pagination-controls